TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 ## Introduction
 Zeng et al. (2022) [[1]](#sm) introduce Socratic Models (SMs).
 SMs enable the composition of multiple large, pre-trained models in a modular framework, allowing them to exchange information with one another and to tackle new multimodal challenges without the need for finetuning.
 These models are based on large pre-trained models and can vary their capabilities wildly depending on the domain they are trained on.
 By combining such models, SMs have been shown to be competitive with state-of-the-art zero-shot image captioning and video-to-text retrieval.
 Moreover, SMs can additionally be extended using non-neural modules, such as a web-crawler.
 As such, SMs open up a range of new applications including answering free-form questions about the egocentric video, engaging in multimodal assistive dialogue with people by interfacing with external APIs and databases, and robot perception and planning.

-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To see how far the adaptability of SMs goes, several experiments were run to test SMs capability to solve logical vision-language problems out of the box.
+To see how far the adaptability of SMs goes, several experiments were run to test SMs capability to solve logical vision-language problems out of the box.
 The SM is compared to an oracle LM baseline and Flamingo.

 ## Socratic Models
 ### Background